MicrosoftDocs/power-platform/power-virtual-agents/authoring-variables-bot.md

     >[!NOTE]
     >The variable name in the query string must match that of the bot variable, without the `bot.` prefix.
 For example, a bot variable `bot.UserName` must be rendered as `UserName=`.

-This will also work for the customers who bring their own [custom canvas](customize-default-canvas.md), through the corresponding APIs<link to the API>.
+This will also work for the customers who bring their own [custom canvas](customize-default-canvas.md).

 The following example describes what the process would look like: